alexstolz/bmecat2goodrelations/README.md

 ### About ###

-This portable command line tool aims at facilitating the generation of !GoodRelations documents to large or medium-sized enterprises that already support the BMEcat format (e.g. via PIM systems).
+This portable command line tool aims at facilitating the generation of GoodRelations documents to large or medium-sized enterprises that already support the BMEcat format (e.g. via PIM systems).
 The resulting output is intended for a quick and efficient publication of highly structured offers on a Web scale.

 ### Features ###